leeyamin/model_robustness/README.md

 - **What you get**: Robustness and accuracy scores per question and per probe set.
 - **How it works**: Rephrase the original question into multiple semantically similar probes, get answers from the audited model, then measure answer similarity and accuracy with Ragas-based metrics.

+For quick setup and running instructions, see [howto.md](howto.md).

 ## Introduction